clewisdavis/react-playground/React-Main-Concepts-Notes.md

 - Handling events with react elements is very similar to handling events on DOM elements.
 There are some syntax differences:

   - React events are named using cameCase, rather than lowercase.
-  - Wish JSX you pass a function as teh event handler, rather than a string.
+  - With JSX you pass a function as the event handler, rather than a string.

 - For example, the HTML: